‘No ordinary case’: Federal prosecutors seek 11 years in prison for Jasiel Correia

 “Correia now stands convicted before this Court as both a corrupt official and a thief,” Hafer wrote.
 “Thus, to be sufficient… his sentence must be substantial.”

-Correia’s defense has yet to file their sentencing memorandum.
-Correia’s attorney did not immediately respond to a request for comment.
-He has appealed his conviction.
+Correia’s defense team has yet to file their own sentencing memorandum.
+Correia’s attorneys declined to comment Friday evening.
+Correia has appealed his conviction.

 The most serious counts come with a maximum of 20 years in prison.
 U.S. District Judge Douglas Woodlock will be provided with a sentencing guideline range by federal probation officials to help determine a sentence, but he is free to hand down any punishment he sees fit.